 The beauty of the movie lies precisely in its moribund quality.
 Watching Severina is like taking care of a sick relative you love.
 You watch your old daddy falling asleep and you feel in peace because he is safe at home with you.

 Severina is dedicated to the late Brazilian/Argentinian filmmaker Hector Babenco, and it premiered this week at Locarno Film Festival.
-You can watch it for free on Amayzing Movies until August 20th, thanks to a partnership with Festival Scope.
+You can watch it for free until August 20th, courtesy of Festival Scope.